U.S. News & World Report

 Lyon College also was named to U.S. News and World Report's "Most Students in Fraternities" and "Most Students in Sororities" list with 44 percent of students in fraternities and 41 percent in sororities.

-U.S. News also ranks national universities, which offer a full range of undergraduate majors, plus master’s and Ph.D. degrees, and emphasize faculty research; regional universities, which offer undergraduate degrees and some master’s programs but few, if any, doctoral programs; and regional colleges, which focus on undergraduate education but grant fewer than 50 percent of their degrees in liberal arts disciplines.
+U.S. News also ranks national universities, which offer a full range of undergraduate majors, plus master’s and Ph.D. degrees, and emphasize faculty research, as well as regional universities, which offer undergraduate degrees and some master’s programs but few, if any, doctoral programs, and regional colleges, which focus on undergraduate education but grant fewer than 50 percent of their degrees in liberal arts disciplines.